GP Demand in Australia

 Impact on Roles and Conditions

-Remuneration for GPs has generally been trending upward, particularly in areas of acute shortage.
+GP remuneration has been trending upward, particularly in shortage areas.
 Percentage-of-billings arrangements have become more generous in many practices, and salaried positions are increasingly competitive.
-Rural and regional roles often come with substantial financial incentives beyond base remuneration, including accommodation, relocation support, and continuing professional development allowances.
+Rural and regional roles often carry additional financial incentives on top of base pay, including accommodation support, relocation allowances, and professional development funding.

 What This Means for GPs

-If you are a GP in Australia, you are practising in a market that strongly favours the practitioner.
-The demand for your services gives you options and bargaining power that did not exist to the same extent a generation ago.
-Whether you are seeking a better financial arrangement, more flexible working conditions, a change of location, or a different practice model, the current market has genuine opportunities.
+If you are a GP in Australia, the market is strongly in your favour right now.
+Demand for your services gives you options and bargaining power that did not exist to the same degree a generation ago.
+Whether you want a better financial arrangement, more flexibility, a change of location, or a different practice model entirely, the opportunities are there.

 Find the Right GP Role for You

-Whether you are looking for a change of pace, a better package, or a new location, our recruitment consultants can help you identify GP opportunities that align with your career goals and personal priorities.
+Whether you are looking for a change of pace, a better package, or a new location, our career advisors can help you identify GP opportunities that align with your career goals and personal priorities.